dmggh/jwst/docs/install_b6_server.rst

 area of the operational server using the server mirroring tool:

 % server
-% tools/mirror_server jwst ops https://jwst-crds.stsci.edu |& tee mirror_server.jwst.ops.err
+% mirror_server jwst ops https://jwst-crds.stsci.edu |& tee mirror_server.jwst.ops.err

 Mirroring the server as above will restore the database backup of the OPS server to the local B6IT server and make the server file system as consistent as possible.